hpides/stork/README.md

 ## Start a Postgres Instance

-To set up Stork with a Postgres backend, run the following script:
+To set up Stork with a Postgres backend, we start a Postgres image with the following script:

 ```
-# Starts a Postgres Docker Image
 bash scripts/run.sh
 ```
 To run the Stork workflow: